wandb/docs/docs/guides/models/intro.md

 # Model Registry

-Use Model Registry as the central system to organize your models and their versions for a given task.
-Easily keep track and promote models in their various stages of maturity or task: from staging, to production, and more.
-View the change history of registered model on the W&B App.
+Use Model Registry to organize your best model versions for a given task.
+Easily track your models in their various stages of maturity: from staging to production, and much more.
+Use the Model Registry App UI to see a history of all changes, including who moved a model to production

 ![](/images/models/model_registry_landing_page.png)

 The image above shows the Model Registry W&B App UI.
-The left panel demonstrates a list of registered models.
-On the right panel there is a **Model Overview** that describes INSERT.
-On the bottom right of the image is the **Versions** section.
-This section lists all the models versions created, when they were created, aliases associated with a specific version, and more.
+The left panel lists models registered to this user's account.
+On the right panel there is a **Model Overview** that describes [insert].
+On the bottom right we can see different model versions of the model in the **Versions** section.